marklogic/marklogic-rdf4j/README.md

 ```

 Verify that Java API client has been deployed to your local maven repo.

-3. Rdit marklogic-RDF4J/build.gradle to use that snapshot
+3. Edit marklogic-RDF4J/build.gradle to use that snapshot

 ```
     compile('com.marklogic:java-client-api:5.0-SNAPSHOT')